MariaDB Backups Overview for SQL Server Users

 With older versions, it is possible to use Percona Xtrabackup.
 The problem with that tool is that it is written for MySQL, not MariaDB.
 When using MariaDB features not supported by MySQL it may break or produce unexpected results.

 Mariabackup is a tool for taking a backup of MariaDB files while MariaDB is working.
 A lock is only held for a small amount of time, so it is suitable to backup a server without causing disruptions.
-It works by taking corrupted backup and then bringing them to a consistent state by using InnoDB undo log.
-Mariabackup also backups properly MyRocks tables and non-transactional storage engines.
+It works by taking corrupted backups and then bringing them to a consistent state by using the InnoDB undo log.
+Mariabackup also properly backups MyRocks tables and non-transactional storage engines.

 Cold Backups and Snapshots

 A copy of all MariaDB files is a working backup.
 Therefore, the easiest way to backup a dataset is to shutdown the server and copy all its files.
 It will be entirely possible to start another server with a copy of those files.
 This is often referred to as a cold backup.
-However, in most cases we don't want to do this, because it implies a downtime for the server: it will not be working at least for the time necessary to copy the files.
+However, in most cases we don't want to do this, because it implies downtime for the server: it will not be working at least for the time necessary to copy the files.

 Snapshots are usually a better idea, as they are a consistent copy of the files at a given moment in time, taken without stopping the normal operations.

-A snapshot of the files can be taken at several levels: filesystem level, if the filesystem supports snapshots, for example zfs; Linux Logical Volume Manager (LVM) also supports snapshots; and virtual machines also allow to take snapshots.
+A snapshot of the files can be taken at several levels: filesystem level, if the filesystem supports snapshots, for example zfs; Linux Logical Volume Manager (LVM) also supports snapshots; and virtual machines also allow one to take snapshots.
 Windows shadow copies are also snapshots, with a benefit: it is possible to restore a single file from a shadow copy.
 A snapshot is not an expensive operation, because it does not imply a copy of the files.
 The current files will not be modified anymore, and changes to them will be written in separate places.